Fourqui/tv/README.md

 - All the logos come in PNG format and work perfectly on dark backgrounds.

-- In the beginning weeks the focus will be on US/UK channels.
+- In the beginning weeks the focus will be on english speaking channels.

 - To save space, most of the logos will be between 250px - 1024px in width.
 Please contact me if you need a specific logo in specific/larger resolution.